GM profit helped by delayed spending, better-than-expected Europe

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

 Analysts said GM's North American outperformance added 14 cents to the second-quarter results, helping the company top Wall Street's expectations by 16 cents.
-GM's shares were down 2 percent in midday trading.
+GM's shares were little changed in early trading.

-GM had previously said its second- and third-quarter operating profit in North America would be similar to the $1.7 billion it reported in the first quarter.
-It earned $1.97 billion in the second quarter, implying it would earn about $1.4 billion in the third quarter, analysts said.
+GM had previously said its second and third quarter operating profit in North America would be similar to the $1.7 billion it reported in the first quarter.
+It earned $1.97 billion in the second quarter, implying it will earn about $1.4 billion in the third quarter, analysts said.

-GM said on a conference call that the delayed spending had to do with reallocating advertising money around the Olympics, engineering costs related to the redesigned full-size trucks being launched next year and additional production downtime.

 Net income attributable to common shareholders in the second quarter fell 41 percent to $1.49 billion, or 90 cents a share, compared with $2.52 billion, or $1.54 a share, in the year-earlier quarter.
 Analysts polled by Thomson Reuters I/B/E/S had expected 74 cents a share.